Learning Semantic Atomic Skills for Multi-Task Robotic Manipulation: Introduction

-To address these challenges, we propose \textbf{AtomSkill}, a multi-task imitation learning framework that learns and leverages an \textbf{Atomic Skill Library} for cross-task robot manipulation.
-Unlike approaches that rely on fixed-length segmentation, \ours\ partitions demonstrations into variable-length, semantically meaningful skills by detecting keyframes from gripper state changes and leveraging a large Vision-Language Model (VLM)~\cite{zhang2024vision} to annotate each segment.
 Our approach is built around two core innovations.
 First, we introduce Atomic Skill Learning with Semantic Contrastive Skill Alignment, which segments demonstrations into variable-length atomic skills and employs a contrastive objective to jointly ensure both semantic consistency and temporal coherence in the learned skill embeddings.
 Our framework learns a VQ-VAE-style skill prior regularized by a contrastive objective, forming a compact and semantically grounded codebook.
 Second, our Action Decoder with Keypose Imagining jointly predicts both the skill’s terminal keypose and the immediate action sequence, enabling the policy to reason about long-horizon motion intent and fine-grained control simultaneously.
-Here, we introduce a novel inference paradigm driven by a Skill Diffusion Sampler, which generates plausible skill sequences from the library for robust high-level planning.
+Here, we introduce a novel inference paradigm driven by an Atomic Skill Diffusion Sampler, which generates plausible skill sequences from the library for robust high-level planning.
 This sampler is coupled with Action Chunking with Keypose, where the predicted keypose acts as a progress monitor to autonomously trigger smooth skill transitions, enabling reliable long-horizon execution without manual heuristics.
 Extensive experiments in simulation and real-world environments demonstrate that \ours\ consistently outperforms state-of-the-art imitation learning and skill-based baselines.
 Ablation studies confirm the contribution of each component, highlighting the importance of semantic-temporal alignment and keypose-conditioned chunking.

-In summary, our contributions are as follows: \begin{itemize} \item \textbf{AtomSkill Framework for Multi-Task Robot Manipulation.} We introduce AtomSkill, a novel multi-task imitation learning framework that learns and leverages a structured Atomic Skill Space to enable composable robot manipulation.
+In summary, our contributions are as follows: \begin{itemize} \item \textbf{AtomSkill Framework for Multi-Task Robot Manipulation.} We introduce AtomSkill, a novel multi-task imitation learning framework that learns and leverages a structured Atomic Skill Space to enable multi-task robot manipulation.

 \item \textbf{Semantically Grounded Atomic Skill Library.} We develop a skill learning paradigm that partitions demonstrations into variable-length atomic skills using gripper-state keyframe detection and vision-language model annotation.
 A contrastive learning objective ensures both semantic consistency and temporal coherence, creating a compact and reusable skill codebook.